Want To Be A Better Writer? Learn Markdown!

 These are just a handful of my favorites, but there are countless Markdown editors out there.
 Try some out, find one you like, and stop wasting time fumbling with your CMS when what you really need to do is just get your words out there.

 Now that you’ve got the tools, if you’re looking for inspiration, you’re in the right place.
-Subscribe to our blog, and we’ll occasionally send out interesting articles and useful resources (including our monthly roundup, which highlights the best stuff on the web each month).
+Subscribe to our blog, and we’ll occasionally send out interesting articles and useful resources.